Website by Waving Moose Communications

 A Core Belief

-Built into the ethos of Take 3 is the premise that, within the framework of their own personal histories, every parent is doing her or his best.
+Built into the ethos of Take 3 is the premise that, within the framework of their own personal histories, every parent is doing their best.
 From an outside point of view their actions may seem ineffectual, ill-considered, misguided or even damaging, but when viewed through a lens which includes the influences of their own upbringing, it can usually be seen that they are doing the best they can.

 The majority of parents love their children and want the best for them.
 Only when this fundamental good intention is seen and respected by practitioners can the most effective changes occur.
 Practitioners who are able to align with this premise will find parents more open to learning and practising new skills and strategies and more able to understand and support their young people.